 Secondly, if you are printing large numbers of barcodes, it is also worth investing in a barcode graded to assess the quality of your codes frequently.
 This can be a stand-alone unit, but also note that many good-quality printers now incorporate automatic barcode graders into their design.

-For more information on Doranix’s barcode-ready printers please refer to the following:
+For more information on Doranix’s barcode-ready label printer applicators please refer to the following: